Lower Silesian Voivodeship

-It is one of the wealthiest provinces in Poland as natural resources such as copper, silver, gold, brown coal and rock materials (inter alia granite, basalt, gabbro, diabase, amphibolite, porphyry, gneiss, serpentinite, sandstone, greywacke, limestone, dolomite, bentonite, kaolinite, clay, aggregate) are widely present.
-Its well developed and varied industries attract both domestic and foreign investors, thus stimulating economic growth.
+It is one of the wealthiest provinces in Poland, as natural resources such as copper, brown coal and rock materials are widely present.

 Its capital and largest city is Wrocław, situated on the Oder River.
-The voivodeship is host to many castles and palaces.
-For this reason tourism is a large part of this region's economy.
+The voivodeship is host to several spa towns, many castles and palaces, and the Giant Mountains, with several ski resorts.
+For this reason, tourism is a large part of this region's economy.

 History

-In the past 1,200 years, the region has been part of Great Moravia, the Medieval Kingdom of Poland, the Crown of Bohemia, Habsburg monarchy (Austria), Prussia, the German Empire, and modern Poland after 1945.
+In the past 1,200 years, the region has been part of Great Moravia, the Medieval Kingdom of Poland, the Crown of Bohemia, Kingdom of Hungary, Habsburg monarchy (Austria), Kingdom of Prussia, the German Empire, and modern Poland after 1945.

 Silesian tribes settled the lands at the end of the first millennium after the Migration Period.
-During the period of Germania Slavica, the region became part of Great Moravia under Svatopluk I of Moravia.
-Mieszko I brought the various existing Silesian duchies under the rule of the Piast dynasty and they became the Duchy of Silesia.
-It was again divided into small realms reigned by Silesian branches of Piast princes after the testament of Bolesław III Wrymouth in 1138.
-With the Ostsiedlung, the cultural and ethnic Germanic influence grew with an influx of immigrants from the German-speaking areas of the Holy Roman Empire, of which Silesia was a direct part until the 1330s when it was subjugated to the Kingdom of Bohemia, then together with it became part of the Habsburg monarchy (1526), then the Kingdom of Prussia (1742/44), and subsequently the German Empire (1871).
-In 1945, Lower Silesia was made part of Poland as agreed at the post-war Potsdam Conference.
-As a consequence, Lower Silesia suffered a nearly total loss of its pre-war population between 1945 and 1950.
-Polish citizens dispossessed by the Soviets were then settled in the now emptied lands.

-Lower Silesia was, during the early medieval era, one of Poland's cultural centers.
+In the 9th century, the region became part of Great Moravia under Svatopluk I of Moravia and in the 10th century, Mieszko I of the Piast dynasty eventually incorporated the region to Poland.
+The region withstood German invasions with decisive Polish victories at Niemcza (1017) and Głogów (1109), both commemorated with monuments.
+It was divided into small realms reigned by Silesian branches of Piast dukes after the testament of Bolesław III Wrymouth in 1138.
+Wrocław was mentioned as one of three centers of the Kingdom of Poland, along with Kraków and Sandomierz, in the early-12th-century Gesta principum Polonorum chronicle.
+In 1241, it was the place of the Battle of Legnica, the largest battle of the Mongol invasions of Poland.
+With the Ostsiedlung, the cultural and ethnic Germanic influence grew with an influx of immigrants from the German-speaking areas of the Holy Roman Empire, and since the 1330s when it was subjugated to the Kingdom of Bohemia, although large portions of Lower Silesia still formed Polish-ruled duchies under the houses of Piast, Jagiellon and Sobieski, some up to the 17th and 18th century.
+Chief medieval ducal capitals of the area were Wrocław, Legnica, Głogów, Świdnica and Jawor.
+Lower Silesia was, during the Middle Ages, one of Poland's cultural centers.
 The Book of Henryków (1273), which contains the earliest known sentence written in the Polish language, as well as a document which contains the oldest printed text in Polish, were both created within it.
-Złotoryja, Poland's first town, was granted municipal privileges according to German Magdeburg rights by Henry the Bearded.
-Over the centuries, Lower Silesia has experienced several epochal events such as the Protestant Reformation, the Silesian Wars, industrialisation and the two World Wars.
+The first granting of municipal privileges in Poland took place in the region, with the granting of rights for Złotoryja by Henry the Bearded.
+Medieval municipal rights modeled after Lwówek Śląski and Środa Śląska, both established by Henry the Bearded, became the basis of municipal form of government for several cities and towns in Poland, and two of five local Polish variants of medieval town rights.
+Burial sights of medieval Polish monarchs from the Piast dynasty are located in the province.